| Home | Features | Cooking Dictionary | Cook-&-Book Reviews | Read the Articles |

 Dietary Exchanges: 1/2 fruit, 4 very lean meat.

-Nutritional facts per serving: calories: 186, total fat: 4g, saturated fat: 1g, cholesterol: 62mg, sodium: 183mg, carbohydrate: 7g, fiber: 0g, protein: 29g
+Nutritional Information Per Serving (1/6 of recipe): calories: 186, total fat: 4g, saturated fat: 1g, cholesterol: 62mg, sodium: 183mg, carbohydrate: 7g, fiber: 0g, protein: 29g

-Recipe provided by Better Homes and Gardens - BHG.com a member of the Home and Family Network for the best of cooking, gardening, decorating and more. © Copyright 2003 Meredith Corporation.
+Recipe provided by Better Homes and Gardens - BHG.com a member of the Home and Family Network for the best of cooking, gardening, decorating and more. © 2003 Meredith Corporation.
 All Rights Reserved.